Early Years Nursery Policies

 No Smoking Policy

 Colden Early Years Nursery operates a no smoking policy; no one is allowed to smoke on the premises.
 This includes outside spaces.
-Pre-school staff are not permitted to smoke whilst in charge of children.
+Nursery staff are not permitted to smoke whilst in charge of children.

 Mobile phone policy

-The use of mobile phones is forbidden at Playgroup at any time and staff or students are not allowed to use their mobile phones in the setting, for emergency calls the nursery telephone will be used.
+The use of mobile phones is forbidden at Nursery at any time and staff or students are not allowed to use their mobile phones in the setting, for emergency calls the nursery telephone will be used.